6 Time Mastery Strategies to Free Up a Full Day Each Week to Build Your Business

 Remember, it’s limited thinking to believe that the solution is to work harder and longer.
 Instead, it’s imperative to upgrade your use of time.
 For example, if you were an attorney who charges $300 an hour, what would your D time activities be?
 Things like fixing a computer glitch, making copies, sorting mail, or little things you can’t bill a client for!
 And what would your C time activities be?
 Any time that’s billable, like working on a legal brief, reviewing a contract, or updating a client on legal considerations.

-The answer lies in A and B time.
-For this attorney, B time might include building relationships with other professionals who can refer valuable business, or putting systems in place so staff can get better results without tapping too much into the attorney’s time.
+To ensure success in business and in life, the answer lies in A and B time.
+For this attorney, B time might include building relationships with other professionals who can refer to valuable business, or putting systems in place so staff can get better results without tapping too much into the attorney’s time.

 See the difference?
 You want to get D level activities off your plate; C time is needed to do your work more effectively.
 A and B time, however, are when you step out of the “job” of the work and do something that improves your capacity to create results, or significantly push back your biggest limiting factor (e.g., generating new clients, improving a critical system, etc.).